eway-crm/php-lib/Examples/ChangesOnContacts/README.md

 ```
 *Note for experts: The API registers changes on foreign keys on the item as item change as well, even though they are emulated.*

 The example shows two ways of listing changed contacts.
-One is realised in two steps, first get GUIDS of changed items, then find the item changes.
+One is realised in two steps, first get GUIDs of changed items, then find the item changes.
 The other is done in just one function.

-## Done by using changed identfiers
+## 1) Get changed identifiers
 This is in case you want to see just identifiers of changed items.
-First we acquire GUIDS of changed contacts with use of function ```$connector->getItemChangeIdentifiers()``` .
+First we acquire GUIDs of changed contacts with use of function ```$connector->getItemChangeIdentifiers()``` .
 First parameter is name of the item [folder](/../../blob/master/FolderNames.md), second is current revision number and the third is target revision which is supplied by function ```$connector->getLastItemChangeId()``` .
 Current revision number is essentially time of your last check of item changes and target revision number is time to which you want your item changes update to.

 ```php